davidmrnustik/dm-sytac/README.md

 I use `eslint`, `mocha` and `babel-node` to execute some scripts defined in `package.json`.
 If there is some problem with some of them, I recommend install it globally.

 ## Commands ##
-`$ npm run start -s` To start a development server.
+`$ npm run start -s` To start a development server at http://localhost:8080

 `$ npm run build` To make a build in /build folder.